Members :Name: Pass:

 TRIVIA

-While the original "Rally-X" released under a Bally Midway license was a moderate hit in the United States, Bally Midway only distributed this updated version as an upgrade kit for "Rally-X" cabinets.
+While the original "Rally-X", released under a Bally/Midway license, was a moderate hit in North America, Bally/Midway only distributed this updated version as an upgrade kit for "Rally-X" cabinets.
 The game appeared quite frequently in mainland Europe and the United Kingdom, mainly in the form of uncredited bootlegs.
 It was at least as popular as "Rally-X" in these regions, if not more so, primarily due to the game's greater playability and abundance of bootleg board stock.

 * The graphics for the cars have been slightly improved.